Employment. Labour. Human Rights. Residential Tenancies.

 Shibil Siddiqi, LL.M

-• Shibil has represented clients at all levels of court in Ontario and the Supreme Court of Canada, and before various administrative tribunals, including the Human Rights Tribunal of Ontario, the Ontario Labour Relations Board, the Canada Industrial Relations Board, and the Landlord and Tenant Board.
+• Shibil has represented clients before all levels of court in Ontario, the Federal Court, and the Supreme Court of Canada.
+He regularly appears before administrative tribunals, including the Human Rights Tribunal of Ontario, the Ontario Labour Relations Board, and the Landlord and Tenant Board.

 Sana Hayat, B.A.

-Sana is a licensed paralegal at Progressive Barristers, contributing across the firm’s practice areas with particular expertise in residential tenancy disputes and human rights matters.
+Sana is a licensed paralegal, contributing across the firm’s practice areas with particular expertise in residential tenancy disputes and human rights matters.

 • Sana has represented clients before the Landlord and Tenant Board, the Human Rights Tribunal of Ontario, and Small Claims Court.
 Sana also enhances the firm’s services by providing research and case management support to its lawyers.

-Before joining Progressive Barristers, Sana worked at a boutique law firm specializing in personal injury law, gaining valuable experience in client advocacy and case preparation.
+Before joining Progressive Barristers, Sana worked at a boutique personal injury law firm, gaining valuable experience in client advocacy and case preparation.

 Sana earned her Bachelor of Arts (Honours) in Women and Gender Studies from the University of Toronto and a Paralegal Diploma from Seneca College.
 She also holds advanced certifications in Project Management and Alternative Dispute Resolution, bringing additional skills to her work.